tiaotiaohum/Udacity_AD_Car_Behavior_Cloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (model.py lines 59-73).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (code line 67, 68), and the data is normalized in the model using a Keras lambda layer (code line 63).

-#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+A over view of each layers is following:
+* Cropping the picture for focusing on the road
+* Normalization
+* 2D convolutional layer with depth: 24, filter size: 5 * 5
+* 2D convolutional layer with depth: 36, filter size: 5 * 5
+* 2D convolutional layer with depth: 48, filter size: 5 * 5
+* 2D convolutional layer with depth: 64, filter size: 3 * 3
+* 2D convolutional layer with depth: 64, filter size: 3 * 3
+* Flatten
+* Full connected layer with the output size 100
+* Full connected layer with the output size 50
+* Full connected layer with the output size 10
+* Full connected layer with the output size 1

-#### 3. Model parameter tuning
+#### 2. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 75).

-#### 4. Appropriate training data
+#### 3. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+Because the left turns dominante the szenarios.
+So I also drove the car in another direction to generate more data with right turn, so that the model would be more general valid.

 For details about how I created the training data, see the next section.